modelica/ssp-ls-traceability/README.md

 which gives overall information about the simulation task described in this STMD file.

-The STMD file MUST reference the system structure description that the simulation task is intended to use through a `System` element with the attribute `source` providing the URI to the SSD file.
+The STMD file CAN reference any system structure descriptions that the simulation task is intended to use through `Resource` elements with the attribute `source` providing the URI to the SSD file.
 The relative URI resolution mechanisms are the same as for SSP generally, so that the URI will be resolved against the URI of the STMD file as a base URI.